raspberrypilearning/paint-box/en/step_2.md

 --- /task ---

-In the starter project, you should see pencil and eraser sprites:
+In the starter project, you should see pencil, eraser and two square sprites:

 ![screenshot](images/paint-starter.png)